jofas/blog/content/002-first-time-running/index.md

 Unfortunately it was not.
 Turns out I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
-Just eight kilometers in about an hour, never far from home are sufficient.
-One of the most uncomfortable ailments afterwards was my hurting ego.
+Just eight kilometers in about an hour, never far from home are sufficient&mdash;one of the most uncomfortable ailments afterwards was my hurting ego.
 Before it all, I thought I was in peak physical condition.
 I've been doing sports pretty much my whole life, with only two notable absences, neither one recent.